monkeytypegame/monkeytype/QUOTES.md

 }
 ```

-(If the language does exist in Monkeytype, but there are no quotes for it create a new file for the language)
+(If the language does exist in Monkeytype, but there are no quotes for that language, create a new file for the language)

 ## Committing Quotes